-The Research Fellow will be based at the Centre for Systems Genomics Genomics and will report to Dr Kim-Anh Lê Cao.
-The successful applicant will have the opportunity to contribute to and benefit from the development of the Centre, as well as to collaborate and interact with several other new appointees in the Statistics and Mathematical & Computational Biology research groups within the School.
+The position will be based at the Centre for Systems Genomics and will report to Dr Kim-Anh Lê Cao.
+This presents the opportunity to contribute to and benefit from the development of the Centre, to collaborate and interact with several other new appointees in the Statistics and Mathematical & Computational Biology research groups within the School, and with researchers from a wide range of biological research areas who interact with members of the Centre.